martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 The [mobile version](https://en.m.wikipedia.org/wiki/Comparison_of_operating_system_kernels) is basically the same on a wide screen but when you make the window sufficiently narrow, it changes behavior so that everything is as wide as the screen and each table gets its own scrollbar.
 Of course that doesn't help you because to get this behavior you need to make the window uselessly narrow in the first place.

 And one more thing: If the table is taller than the screen, the header should remain at the top of the screen when scrolling down.
 There's nothing more annoying than having to scroll up every 10 seconds to look up which column is which.
 Webpages aren't paper.
 Keep the header on screen at all times.
 [Some wikipedia pages](https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population_density) do this, others don't.

+Ideally both top and left headers should be sticky but I am told it's insanely hard to have both at the same time.
+Hopefully tables both taller and wider than screen are rare so you can pick which one you make sticky for each table separately.

 ## Code blocks must have syntax highlighting and behave reasonably